uche789/understanding-web-development/javascript.md

 })
 ```

-## Handling multiple Promises?
+## Handling multiple Promises

-The `Promise.all` function will return a single promise that fulfills once all the promises passed as iterable have been fulfilled.
+When running async operations concurrently, using the [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) will execute all async operations independently to significantly reduce execution time.
+It will return a single promise that fulfills once all the promises passed as iterable have been fulfilled.

 ```javascript
 const promise1 = Promise.resolve(40);